Eureka chiropractor accused of defrauding Medicare

-PEORIA — A local chiropractor faces federal charges, accused in a $1.7 million scheme to defraud Medicare.

-A federal grand jury returned a 13-count indictment filed this past Tuesday against Carrie A. Musselman.
+A federal grand jury returned a 13-count indictment filed on Sept.
+20 against Carrie A. Musselman.
 The charges include health care fraud, wire fraud and obstruction of an audit.

-Musselman is scheduled to appear in court Oct.
-6 for an arraignment at the federal courthouse.

-Musselman owns and operates Preferred Care Medical Center, which had “at various times” offices in El Paso, Monticello, Metamora, Peoria, Roanoke and Eureka.

 Stemming from as early as May 2016, the U.S. Attorney’s Office in the Central District of Illinois accuses her of establishing policies and procedures that directly benefited Musselman financially and defrauded health care benefit programs, including Medicare.